-- The vessel should be at right angles to the edge of the pack ice at entry to avoid glancing blows and the point of entering the ice must be chosen carefully (see Figure 49), preferably in an area of lower ice concentration.
+- The vessel should be at right angles to the edge of the pack ice at entry to avoid glancing blows and the point of entering the ice must be chosen carefully (see figure 49), preferably in an area of lower ice concentration.

-- The engine room personnel should be briefed fully as to the situation and what may be required of them, as it may be necessary to go full astern at any time, and engine manoeuvres will be frequent as speed is constantly adjusted.
+- The engine room personnel must be briefed fully as to the situation and what may be required of them, as it may be necessary to go full astern at any time, and engine manoeuvres will be frequent as speed is constantly adjusted.

-Once the ice is entered, speed of the vessel should be increased slowly, according to the prevailing ice conditions and the vulnerability of the ship.
+Once the ice is entered, speed of the vessel should be increased slowly, according to the prevailing ice conditions and the vulnerability of the vessel.
 If visibility decreases while the vessel is in the ice, speed should be reduced until the vessel can be stopped within the distance of visibility.
 If in doubt, the vessel must stop until the visibility improves.
 The potential of damage by ice increases with less visibility.
 If the vessel is stopped, the propeller(s) should be kept turning at low revolutions to prevent ice from building up around the stern.

 - use the pack to its best advantage.
-Follow open water patches and lighter ice areas even if initially it involves large deviations of course.
+Follow open water patches and lighter ice areas even if initially it involves large deviations of course

-- in limited visibility, beware following an open water lead at excessive speed, it may be the trail of an iceberg.
+- in limited visibility, beware following an open water lead at excessive speed, it may be the trail of an iceberg

 Do not allow the speed to increase to dangerous levels when in leads or open pools within an ice field, or when navigating open pack conditions.

-Turning in Ice
+22.214.171.124 Turning in ice

-Avoid turning in heavy ice – seek lighter ice or open water pools.
+Warning: Avoid turning in heavy ice – seek lighter ice or open water pools.

-If it is not possible to turn in an open water area, the Master must decide what type of turning manoeuvre will be appropriate.
+If it is not possible to turn in an open water area, the mariner must decide what type of turning manoeuvre will be appropriate.
 If the turn does not have to be sharp then it will be better to maintain progress in ice with the helm over.
 When ice conditions are such that the vessel's progress is marginal, the effect of the drag of the rudder being turned may be sufficient to halt the vessel's progress completely.
 In this case, or if the vessel must make a sharp turn, the star manoeuvre will have to be performed.
-This manoeuvre is the equivalent of turning the ship short round in ice by backing and filling with the engine and rudder.
-Masters will have to weigh the dangers of backing in ice to accomplish the star manoeuvre, against any navigational dangers of a long turn in ice.
+This manoeuvre is the equivalent of turning the vessel short round in ice by backing and filling with the engine and rudder.
+Mariners will have to weigh the dangers of backing in ice to accomplish the star manoeuvre, against any navigational dangers of a long turn in ice.
 Care must be taken while backing on each ram that the propeller and rudder are not forced into unbroken ice astern.

-Backing in Ice
+126.96.36.199 Backing in ice

-Backing in ice is a dangerous manoeuvre as it exposes the most vulnerable parts of the ship, the rudder and propeller, to the ice.
-It should only be attempted when absolutely necessary and in any case the ship should never ram astern.
+Backing in ice is a dangerous manoeuvre as it exposes the most vulnerable parts of the vessel, the rudder and propeller, to the ice.
+It should only be attempted when absolutely necessary and in any case the vessel should never ram astern.
 In recent years “double-acting” ice strengthened vessels have been developed which are designed to break ice while moving astern in order to protect their bulbous bows, but only this type of specially designed vessel should attempt such manoeuvres.

 If ice starts to build up under the stern, a short burst of power ahead should be used to clear away the ice.
 Using this technique of backing up to the ice and using the burst ahead to clear the ice can be very effective, but a careful watch must be kept of the distance between the stern and the ice edge.
 If a good view of the stern is not possible from the bridge, post a reliable lookout aft with access to a radio or telephone.

-Avoid backing in ice whenever possible.
+Warning: Avoid backing in ice whenever possible.
 If you must move astern, do so with extreme caution at dead slow.